CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 using Microsoft.Toolkit.Mvvm.Input;
 ```

-**Note** on `RelayCommand<T>` constructors.
-MvvmLight uses weak references to establish the link between the command and the action called from the associated class.
-This is not required by the MVVM Toolkit implementation and if this optional parameter has been set to `true` in any of your constructors, this will be removed.

 ### Using RelayCommand with asynchronous actions

 If you are currently using the MvvmLight `RelayCommand<T>` implementation with asynchronous actions, the MVVM Toolkit exposes an improved implementation for these scenarios.